NinthTechMC/PistonAndObserver/README.md

 This mod backports slime/honey blocks and observers to 1.7.10 so I can make flying machines

+**note: working on an update to use mixins.
+Currently won't build**

 You can see a demo on [youtube](https://www.youtube.com/watch?v=nKD4PSGlFjU)

 ## Features